qurobert/tokenizer/README.md

 + Environment Setup: Ensure Node.js and npm are installed.
 Set up the Hardhat project with npm init and npm install --save-dev hardhat.
 + Compile the Contract: Run npx hardhat compile to compile Pepe42Token.sol.
 + Deploy to Test Network: Use the provided script deploy_script.js with npx hardhat run scripts/deploy_script.js --network goerli.
-+ Verify on Etherscan: After deployment, verify the contract on Etherscan for the Rinkeby testnet by following Etherscan's verification process.
++ Verify on Etherscan: After deployment, verify the contract on Etherscan for the Goerli testnet by following Etherscan's verification process.
 + Interacting with the Token : Interact with $PEPE42 using Hardhat console or scripts.
 For example, to transfer tokens, use ethers.js to invoke the transfer method on the deployed contract.

 ### Security Features